 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Science is taught weekly as a discrete subject, with plenty of opportunities for cross curricular work which is identified in each lesson, where possible.
 The science curriculum embodies a clear progression framework which ensures that children are continually building on their prior learning as they systematically develop their understanding of key ideas and their scientific skills.
 The long-term plan (see below) has been designed to contain a sequence of knowledge and concepts, through the specific disciplines of biology, physics and chemistry, on a year by year basis to ensure progress in the big ideas of science to ensure that children develop secure understanding.
-The modules are taught in the order identified in the long-term plan below and are not organised by half term as the content for each module varies in length.

 We use Snap Science as programme of study which enhances our quality first teaching.
 It has been created by a team of leading experts and is endorsed by The Association for Science Education.
 It is made up of several modules which ensures full coverage of the National Curriculum.
 The framework is built on a clear progression of conceptual knowledge in science from Reception to Year 6, which has been used to structure the content within key ideas, from year to year and within each year group and module.
 This ensures that children systematically develop their knowledge of big ideas and their scientific skills, for example: